 |Change 3 pumps to tariff 33

 The addressing of the operational issues related to iron sludge restrictions and replacement of suction pipe fittings at pump one will improve the functionality of the pumping system and improve performance.
 Repairs and maintenance or replacement of the Southern Cross pump will further enhance the functionality and performance of the pumping system.
 Energy demand and consumption will decline with the introduction of VFD technology which will manage the system operating head (m) to meet the specific target demand.
-Conversion to Tariff 33 is recommended to maintain lower energy cost over the longer term.

 Table 2.
 Pre and post audit energy consumption, costs, and energy productivity savings